LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Limitations Future work

 \section{Limitations \& Future work}

 While \frameworkAcronym{} demonstrates strong performance across diverse tasks, some aspects require further investigation to improve reliability and interpretability.
-Existing frame‑wise metrics (e.g., LPIPS, SSIM) do not capture temporal coherence, highlighting the need for dedicated video‑specific evaluation measures.
+Even though \frameworkAcronym{} performs robustly without fine-tuning across datasets, the FVD score is comparatively high for the EchoNet-Dynamic dataset.
+This may be due to the pre-trained 3D causal VAE, which was not adapted to the medical domain and removes fine-grained details during reconstruction.
+Our experiment confirms that these details are relevant, as the target model’s regression accuracy drops when evaluated on VAE-reconstructed factual videos.
+Future work should explore the domain-specific fine-tuning of the VAE to improve visual fidelity.
 Although the artifact suppression module improves visual fidelity and counterfactual alignment, it can reduce task-specific predictive accuracy.
 This trade-off highlights the importance of developing principled approaches to disentangle causal effects from reconstruction-induced variations.
-Expert validation, especially in high-stakes domains like medical imaging, remains essential to ensure explanations' clinical plausibility and trustworthiness.
-Additionally, while concepts within counterfactual explanations are generally intuitive when aligned with human-recognizable features, they become more challenging to interpret when counterfactuals reveal novel or unfamiliar semantic patterns.
-Future work should develop automated methods to extract and interpret such concepts, improving reliability and practical utility.
+Expert validation, especially in high-stakes domains such as medical imaging, remains essential to ensure the clinical plausibility and trustworthiness of generated explanations.